cockroachdb/docs/v19.1/managed-build-a-python-app-with-kubernetes.md

 ---
-title: Build a Python app with Kubernetes on Managed CockroachDB
+title: Build a Python app with Kubernetes on CockroachCloud
-summary: Learn how to build a Python application with Managed CockroachDB and orchestrate it using Kubernetes.
+summary: Learn how to build a Python application with CockroachCloud and orchestrate it using Kubernetes.
 toc: true
 build_for: [managed]
+redirect-from: managed-build-a-python-app-with-kubernetes.html
 ---

-This tutorial shows you how to run a [sample Python To-Do app](https://github.com/cockroachdb/examples-python/tree/master/flask-sqlalchemy) on a Managed CockroachDB cluster using a local [Kubernetes](http://kubernetes.io/) cluster.
+This tutorial shows you how to run a [sample Python To-Do app](https://github.com/cockroachdb/examples-python/tree/master/flask-sqlalchemy) on a CockroachCloud cluster using a local [Kubernetes](http://kubernetes.io/) cluster.

 ## Before you begin